-Oyama Shrine is just a short walk from Minami-cho or Korinbo bus stops.
-You can reach these stops in about 10 minutes from Kanazawa Station (East Exit) by frequent buses, including JR buses and the Kanazawa Loop Bus.
+Oyama Shrine is just a short walk from the Minami-cho and Korinbo bus stops.
+These stops can be reached in about 10 minutes from Kanazawa Station (East Exit) by frequent buses, including JR buses and the Kanazawa Loop Bus.
 The fare is 210 yen.

 Oyama Shrine

-Oyama Shrine (尾山神社, Oyama Jinja), dedicated to Maeda Toshiie, the first lord of the Maeda Clan, was built in 1599 by his successor, Maeda Toshinaga.
-Initially located on Mount Utatsu, the shrine was later moved to its current spot.
-Its unique gate, designed by a Dutch architect, blends European and Asian religious elements.
-The first story shows a fusion of Japanese and Chinese influences, while the upper stories, originally serving as a lighthouse, showcase Dutch-style stained glass windows.
+Oyama Shrine (尾山神社, Oyama Jinja) is a historically rich shrine dedicated to Maeda Toshiie, the first lord of the Maeda Clan.
+Originally constructed in 1599 by Maeda Toshiie’s successor, Maeda Toshinaga, the shrine was initially located on Mount Utatsu before being relocated to its current location.
+One of its most distinctive features is the shrine’s striking gate, designed by a Dutch architect.
+This gate is a fascinating blend of European and Asian religious architecture, with the first story showcasing a fusion of Japanese and Chinese influences.
+The upper stories, which once served as a lighthouse, are adorned with beautiful Dutch-style stained glass windows, combining both cultural and architectural styles.

 Hours and Fees